simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Feb 11-Feb 13 2025
+Solar Radiation Storm Forecast for Feb 12-Feb 14 2025

-              Feb 11  Feb 12  Feb 13
+              Feb 12  Feb 13  Feb 14
-S1 or greater   10%      5%      5%
+S1 or greater    5%      1%      1%

-Rationale: There is a slight chance for S1 (Minor) solar radiation storms on 11 Feb.
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Feb 10 2025 0046 UTC.
+The largest was at Feb 11 2025 0535 UTC.

-Radio Blackout Forecast for Feb 11-Feb 13 2025
+Radio Blackout Forecast for Feb 12-Feb 14 2025

-              Feb 11        Feb 12        Feb 13
+              Feb 12        Feb 13        Feb 14
-R1-R2           55%           40%           30%
+R1-R2           40%           30%           30%
-R3 or greater   10%            5%            5%
+R3 or greater    5%            1%            1%

-Rationale: Solar activity will likely reach moderate levels (R1-R2, Minor-Moderate), with a slight chance for isolated X-Class (R3-Strong) events, through 11 Feb due to the cluster of sunspot groups in the NW quadrant.
-Activity will likely decrease further on 12-13 Feb to only a isolated chance for R1-R2 events as AR 3981 rotates beyond the western limb.
+Rationale: Solar activity is expected to be low with a chance for (R1-R2,
+Minor-Moderate) activity on 12-14 Feb as AR 3981 continues to rotate around the western limb.

 ```